 Being a small city, Martelle does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Martelle with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.18% of adults in Martelle have a bachelor's degree or advanced degree.
+The citizens of Martelle are slightly less educated than the national average of 21.84% for the average city or town: 14.18% of adults in Martelle have a bachelor's degree or advanced degree

 The people who call Martelle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martelle residents report their race to be White.
 Important ancestries of people in Martelle include German, English, Irish, Czech, and Scots-Irish.